Skip to Content

 Besides, it sells souvenirs, sunscreens, and t-shirts to commemorate your Diamond Head crater hike.
 Nearby, reward yourself with a delicious pineapple smoothie from the local food truck.

-All in all, we enjoyed the hike and the rewarding views from the edge of the summit.
+Overall, we enjoyed the hike and the rewarding views from the summit’s edge.
 If you’re looking for an inexpensive Oahu activity, the Diamond Head hike is an absolute must.